 Lotus flowers from seeds eight centuries old

 Much of the temple has been rebuilt after its decline and the subsequent fire that destroyed numerous buildings in the complex.
-However, two of the original buildings remain: Konjikido and Kyozo hall.
-Konjikido, or the Golden Pavilion, is completely covered in gold and mother-of-pearl inlays, providing a breathtaking example of the craftsmanship of its time.
+However, the Konjikido remains as it was when it was first built.
+The Konjikido, or the Golden Hall, is completely covered in gold leaf and inlaid with mother-of-pearl, providing a testimony to the fine craftsmanship of the time.

-A kind of lotus flower known as the Chusonji lotus was germinated from the 800-year-old seeds found within Konjikido.
-Now you can see lotus flowers bloom every August, just as they did centuries ago, in a small pool at the base of the mountain.
+A kind of lotus flower known as the Chusonji lotus was germinated from the 800-year-old seeds found within the Konjikido.
+Now you can see lotus flowers bloom as they did centuries ago.
+They are at their best in July.

 * The information on this page may be subject to change due to COVID-19.